 Witch hazel is easy to grow in a variety of conditions.
 It is mildly picky about soil, preferring a slightly acidic loamy soil and a little temperamental in clay soil.
 Though it's important witch hazel doesn't get too wet, make sure it doesn't dry out during the heat of summer; otherwise it will suffer from leaf scorch.
-If you have heavier soil, try amending it with plenty of organic matter before planting.
+If you have heavier soil, amend it with plenty of organic matter before planting.

-Some of the most recent introductions of witch hazel are the result of a cross between Japanese witch hazel and Chinese witch hazel, often seen as H. x intermedia.
+Some of the most recent introductions of witch hazel are the result of a cross between Japanese witch hazel and Chinese witch hazel, often categorized as H. x intermedia.
 These hybrids bloom in mid- to late winter and come in a surprising array of colors.
 Many retain the lovely fragrance of their Chinese parentage.

-More Varieties Of Witch Hazel
+More Varieties of Witch Hazel

 'Arnold's Promise' witch hazel

 Hamamelis x intermedia 'Arnold's Promise' shows off yellow fall foliage and large yellow flowers in mid- to late winter.
 It grows 12 feet tall and wide.
 Zones 5-9.